 Management-chemical control: COMMERCIAL USE

-- malathion (numerous products) at 1.25 lb ai/a.
-PHI 14 days.
+- malathion (Malathion 8) at 1 lb ai/A. PHI 14 days.
 REI 12 hr.
-Blister beetles are not specifically cited on the label.
+Retreatment interval 7 days, 2 lb/A per year.
+Blister beetles are not specifically cited in Swiss chard on the label, however Malathion has been effective in treating blister beetle in other crops.
 Washington and Oregon only.

 Note: Blister beetles are controlled easily with insecticides.